GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/06/index.md

 is the time immediately before the service worker `fetch` event handler runs to the time when the `fetch` handler's `respondWith` promise is settled.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/MAsxvpqRZLI4SOvwyfSK.png", alt="service worker `respondWith`", width="800", height="502" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/MAsxvpqRZLI4SOvwyfSK.png", alt="service worker `respondWith`", width="800", height="502" %}

 Chromium issue [#1066579][20]